thosgood/this-weeks-finds/markdown/101-151/week127.md

 Here the numerators are the odd primes, and the denominators are the closest numbers of the form 4n+2.

-Since I\'ve been learning about elliptic curves and the like lately, I was also interested to see a lot of relations between π and modular functions.
-For example, the book has a reprint of Ramanujan\'s paper
-\"Modular equations and approximations to π\", in which he derives a bunch of bizarre formulas for π, some exact but others approximate, like
+Since I've been learning about elliptic curves and the like lately, I was also interested to see a lot of relations between π and modular functions.
+For example, the book has a reprint of Ramanujan's paper "Modular equations and approximations to π", in which he derives a bunch of bizarre formulas for π, some exact but others approximate, like
 this: